soemyatmyat/socket-programming/README.md

 # socket-programming (First foray)

-A distributed file server (open, read, write, lseek, close files) written in C++ with POSIX API for linux.
+A distributed file server (open, read, write, lseek, close files), a TCP program written in C++ with POSIX API for linux.
 - Simulatenous read and writes, handled with mutex and conditional variables.
 - - Read and writes cannot happen at the same time.
 - - Only one write at a time.